tambetm/simple_dqn/README.md

 You can resume training by running
 ```
-./train.sh roms/breakout.bin --load_weights snapshots/breakout_10.pkl
+./resume.sh snapshots/breakout_10.pkl
 ```
-Pay attention, that exploration rate starts from 1 and replay memory is empty.
-To start with lower exploration rate add `--exploration_rate_start 0.1 --exploration_decay_steps 0` to the command line.
+Pay attention that the replay memory is empty.

 ### Only testing